Jacques-François Amand

 Jacques-François Amand (1730–1769) was a French painter of historical subjects.

-Amand was born at Gault, in the Orléanais, near Blois, in 1730.
-He studied under Pierre L'Enfant.
-In 1755 he was awarded the Prix de Rome for his Samson and Delilah; he afterwards exhibited at the Salon numerous subjects from ancient history and mythology.
+Amand was born in 1730, though the exact date is unknown, and the location disputed (Note: Mariette says Paris, but other sources say either 'Gault near Blois' (possibly Saint-Cyr-du-Gault) or Goult, Vaucluse.).
+He studied under Jean-Baptiste Marie Pierre.
+In 1756 he was awarded the Prix de Rome for his Samson and Delilah; he spent 1759–1763 in Rome.
+After returning to Paris, he exhibited at the Salon numerous subjects from ancient history and mythology.
 He also engraved several of his own compositions.
-He died at Paris, in 1769.
+He was admitted to the Académie royale de peinture et de sculpture on 26 September 1767 with a painting of Mago Barca.
+He died in Paris, on 7 March 1769.